utilitywarehouse/git-mirror/readme.md

       ssh_key_path: /some/other/location
       ssh_known_hosts_path: /some/other/location
     worktrees:
       # link is the path at which to create a symlink to the worktree dir
-        # if path is not absolute it will be created under repository root
+      # if path is not absolute it will be created under repository link_root
+      # if link is not specified it will be constructed from repo name and worktree ref
+      # and it will be placed in link_root dir
-      - link: alerts # required
+      - link: alerts

         # ref represents the git reference of the worktree branch, tags or hash
         # are supported. default is HEAD